 Saunas have become more mainstream in recent years, with many gyms and spas offering sauna and steam room facilities.
-But getting to the gym or spa to use the sauna can be time-consuming and expensive.
+But going to the gym or spa to use a sauna can be time-consuming and expensive.

 An affordable alternative is to purchase a portable home sauna, either an infrared model or a steam variant.
-A good quality portable home sauna can give you the benefits of a real sauna for a fraction of the cost of installing a built-in home sauna.
+A good-quality personal sauna can give you the benefits of a real sauna for a fraction of the cost of installing a built-in home sauna.

 Finding the right sauna to meet your needs, budget, and space allowance can be tricky.
-That’s why we have reviewed five of the best portable infrared and steam saunas.
-Each of these home saunas is easy to use, set up, store, and comes with a variety of features.
+We have tested and reviewed five of the best portable home saunas to help you select your favorite.

-Let’s have a closer look at these five portable home saunas.
+Let’s take a closer look at these five personal portable home saunas, including infrared and steam models.

 1. SereneLife Portable Infrared Home Sauna